Minimal representations of simple real Lie groups of non Hermitian type

-4 pt The table in next page gives the classification of the simple real Lie algebras ${\goth g}_{\bboard R}$ obtained in this way.
-It turns out that hey are exactly the simple real Lie algebras of non Hermitian type which satisfy the condition ${\cal O}_{min}\cap{ \goth g}_{\bboard}\ne\emptyset$ (see tables 4.7 and 4.8 in [Brylinski, 1998] ).
+The table in next page gives the classification of the simple real Lie algebras ${\goth g}_{\bboard R}$ obtained in this way.
+It turns out that they are exactly the simple real Lie algebras of non Hermitian type which satisfy the condition ${\cal O}_{min}\cap{ \goth g}_{\bboard}\ne\emptyset$ (see tables 4.7 and 4.8 in [B98] ).
+It also gives the real Lie algebras $\tilde{\goth g}_{\bboard R}$.
 1 pt We have used the notation:

 In case of an exceptional Lie algebra $\goth g$, the real form ${\goth g}_{\bboard R}$ has been identified by computing the Cartan signature.

 \eject